 - You get free money from the government in the form of tax relief on your contributions.

-- If you have are in employment, your employer has to pay in to your workplace pension.
+- If you are in employment, your employer has to pay into your workplace pension.

 - Your money is invested in a diversified portfolio of assets (including property if you like), spreading your risk.